skarwaaaa/furima_28287/README.md

 | item_id   | integer | null false |

 ## Association
-- belong_to :user
+- belongs_to :user
-- belong_to :item
+- belongs_to :item
-- belong_to :addressese
+- has_one :address